honno/honno.github.io/_includes/home/main-text.md

     Also required designing a multiprocessing Python script that can find a self-referential CRC32 value.

-    I explain the whole process in a blog article, which comes with numerous ASCII charts.
+    I explain the whole process in an extensive blog article, which comes with numerous ASCII charts.

     * Python
     {: class='langs'}